Baron Wittard: Nemesis of Ragnarok

 Baron Wittard: Nemesis of Ragnarok is an adventure video game developed by two-person team Wax Lyrical Games, and published by Iceberg Interactive.
-It was released in Europe and the USA on the 18th of February 2011.
+It was released in Europe and the US on 18 February 2011.

 Plot

 Set in a mysterious utopian city that has been abandoned, the player takes on the role of an anonymous urban photographer who becomes trapped at the center of a battle between good and evil at the time of Ragnarök.